oauth-wg/oauth-selective-disclosure-jwt/main.md

 the original signed JWT instead of releasing all the claims to every verifier.
-During issuance, an SD-JWT is sent from the issuer to the holder alongside an SD-JWT Salt/Value Container (SVC), a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.
+During issuance, an SD-JWT is sent from the issuer to the holder alongside an SD-JWT Salt/Value Container (SVC), a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the random values for each claim value.

 This document also defines a format for SD-JWT Releases (SD-JWT-R), which convey a subset of the claim values of an SD-JWT to the verifier.
 For presentation, the holder creates an SD-JWT-R and sends it together with the SD-JWT to the verifier.
-To verify claim values received in SD-JWT-R, the verifier uses the salts values in the SD-JWT-R to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.
+To verify claim values received in SD-JWT-R, the verifier uses the random values in the SD-JWT-R to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity